 - Missed academic potential

 - Increased depression, feelings of isolation, social anxiety

-As children grow into their teen years, issues surrounding food insecurity and hunger increase.
-In desperate cases, teens turn to theft, drug dealing, and even prostitution to provide food not just for themselves, but for their families as well.
+As children become teens, the effects of food insecurity and hunger increase.
+In desperate cases, teens can turn to theft, drug-dealing, and even prostitution to provide food for themselves and for their families.

-In short, hunger robs children of a healthy, fun childhood.
-Instead of learning in school, making friends, and growing into healthy adults, children dealing with hunger fall behind and are forced to face issues too grown up for them.
+Hunger robs children of a healthy, fulfilling childhood.
+Instead of learning in school, making friends, and growing into healthy adults, children dealing with hunger are forced to grow up too quickly.

 Feeding South Dakota fights every day to end childhood hunger in our state.
-Learn more about our Childhood Hunger Programs!
+You can help.
+Fill out the form below.